Moses-main/examly/README.md

-# KVAULT Mobile App 📱
+# Examly Mobile App 📱

-KVAULT is a modern, cross-platform mobile application built with React Native and Expo, designed to provide an intuitive learning experience with features like practice sessions, subject tracking, and progress monitoring.
+Examly is a modern, cross-platform mobile application built with React Native and Expo, designed to provide an intuitive learning experience with features like practice sessions, subject tracking, and progress monitoring.

 ## ✨ Features